 Heat mediated antigen retrieval recommended prior to tissue staining.

-This antibody is predicted to react with chicken and zebrafish based on sequence homology.
+This antibody is predicted to react with cow and pig based on sequence homology.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.